nuejs/nue/packages/nuejs.org/docs/custom-components.md

 Inside the component, all control flow operations, such as loops and conditionals, are reactive — they respond to user events and re-render based on the new state.
 Here, we have a numeric state variable `index`, which updates as the user clicks the navigational elements, automatically changing the displayed image accordingly.

 ## Event handlers
 In Nue, attributes starting with the `@` symbol define event handlers.
-These handlers are JavaScript functions that respond to user interactions, such as clicks, keypresses, or mouse movements.
+These handlers are JavaScript functions that respond to user interactions, such as clicks, key-presses, or mouse movements.

 ### Inline handlers
 Inline handlers are defined directly within the attribute: